 There are some outdoor exhibits at the aquarium, so bringing a rain jacket is a good idea!
 It drizzled a little bit while we were visiting, so it’s good to have a jacket handy.

 Activities Near the Vancouver Aquarium

 - Stanley Park: The Vancouver Aquarium is located within Stanley Park, so you should definitely see the rest of the park when you are finished at the aquarium.
-We wrote an entire post about what to see at Stanley Park here.
 If you only have time to do a couple of things at the park, we recommend walking some of the Seawall (the world’s longest uninterrupted waterfront path) and visiting the Brockton Point Totem Poles.

 - Granville Island Public Market: One of our favorite things to do while traveling is eat, and Vancouver has one incredible food scene.
 We recommend that you visit Granville Island Public Market and try some of the city’s most famous foods.
 Make sure you stop at Lee’s Donuts!
-We wrote all about our favorite foods at the market here.
+Be sure to see our recommendations for Granville Island Public Market.

 - Capilano Suspension Bridge: Just a bit north of Stanley Park is Capilano Suspension Bridge Park.
 You’ll be just outside of the city, but it feels like a world away because you are so immersed in the forest.
 The super long suspension bridge crosses a river.
 The park also contains the Treetop Adventure (a series of rope bridges and platforms in the forest canopy) and the Cliffwalk (a bridge jutting out of the cliff face).
-We wrote a complete post on the Capilano Suspension Bridge here.
+To see lots of photos of Capilano Suspension Bridge, check out our blog post!

 Frequently Asked Questions